 Just throw it out.

-Just throw what out what other traditions are just going to be thrown away because they make immigrants feel uncomfortable.
+What other traditions are just going to be thrown away because they make immigrants feel uncomfortable?

-The lid's off, folks.
+The lids off, folks.

-We're gonna have we're gonna have animals.
+We're going to have animals.

-We're gonna you you just don't know.
+You just don't know.

 And a quick timeout.

-We'll be back and continue um uh right after this, ladies and gentlemen, stay with us.
+We'll be back and continue right after this.

-You know, folks, I I I think uh I can say this, it's been true for a while.
+You know, folks, I think I can say this.

-I I single-handedly am propping up the left wing in this country.
+I single-handedly am propping up the left wing in this country.

 They have such animosity for me, it gives them a reason to live.

-Uh I am the one that continued to enable you to stoke your hatred and your rage.
+I am the one that continued to enable you to stoke your hatred and your rage.

-I mean, you can't last week, it was everywhere.
+I mean, you can't, last week, it was everywhere.

 And he was on with Claire Shipman of ABC News and the syndicated columnist George F. Will.